-November 2011: There has been a change to the text of the full guideline in the introduction on Psychological Interventions (Section 5.5).
+In November 2011, changes were made to the full guideline in the introduction on psychological interventions (section 5.5).
 The deleted sentences were not supported by the references cited and so it was felt best to remove them.
 This has not impacted on any of the recommendations within the guideline.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.